light0x00/github-pages-publisher/README.md

 ## User Story

-- It's very inefficient to run many git commands per release,wish the process to be simple.
+- It's very inefficient to run many git commands per release,wishing the process to be simple.
-- Every release makes the git repository huge, wish to publish an unhistorical gh-pages branch.
+- Every release makes the git repository huge, wishing to publish an unhistorical gh-pages branch.

 ## How to use?